Plan for fire.

 So by just choosing the correct plant in the correct location, you can cut down on your environmental footprint on the planet.
 A small thing, right?
 Well no single raindrop believes it is to blame for the flood and every person can make a difference, because when they join together they are a formidable force.

-Valves in ground2What is wrong with this picture?
+What is wrong with this picture?
 The photo shows something we find occasionally when we go out and do sprinkler work or landscaping for clients with existing irrigation systems.
 See the valves are very pretty.
 Tucked away in the ground in a box so you don’t have to look at them.
 Very professional looking, right?

 These valves are anti-siphon valves.
 Anti-siphon valves allow water to only flow in one direction.
-For irrigation purposes, it prevents water from the system from being siphoned back into the household water supply line.
+For irrigation purposes, it prevents water from the system from… being siphoned back into the household water supply line.
 Essentially, it stops unsafe water from entering a clean water supply such as the water that comes from your faucets or shower heads.

 Anti-siphon is a type of Backflow preventer and is an essential part of any plumbing installation which is connected in any way to a potable water source.
 They are required by building codes everywhere.